Skip to main content

 After breakfast, begin the scenic drive to Lumbini, passing through the fertile plains of the Terai region.
 The journey offers glimpses of rural life, with lush farmlands, small towns, and traditional villages unfolding along the way.
 Upon arrival, check in to your hotel and set out to explore Lumbini, the sacred birthplace of Lord Buddha, a UNESCO World Heritage Site and one of the most significant pilgrimage destinations in the world.

 Visit the Mayadevi Temple, marking the exact spot where Queen Mayadevi gave birth to Siddhartha Gautama, who later became the Buddha.
-A cultural tour of Nepal is not complete without a visit to this sacred site.
-The temple’s tranquil atmosphere and archaeological remains evoke a sense of timeless reverence.
-Nearby stands the Ashokan Pillar, erected by Emperor Ashoka in the 3rd century BCE, inscribed with an edict identifying Lumbini as Buddha’s birthplace.
+Visit the Ashokan Pillar nearby, erected by Emperor Ashoka in the 3rd century BCE, inscribed with an edict identifying Lumbini as Buddha’s birthplace.

 Accommodation